Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Preliminaries and notation

-In this Section we provide a synthetic overview of the fundamental concepts and notions required to properly address the problem of low-rank approximation in Hilbert spaces, going from linear operators (Section \ref{subsec:linear_operators}) to random variables (Section \ref{subsec:random_variables}).
-Specifically, we take the chance to introduce some notation and present the general ideas behind two fundamental algorithms, SVD and POD, that are commonly employed in nonparametric settings.
+In this Section we provide a synthetic overview of the fundamental concepts and notions required to properly address the problem of low-rank approximation in Hilbert spaces.
+Specifically, we take the chance to introduce some notation and present the general ideas behind two fundamental algorithms, SVD and POD, that are commonly employed in nonparametric settings. \review{Then, at the end of this Section, we recall some useful facts about parametrized minimization problems, which are propedeutical to our derivation.}